stereobooster/stereobooster.com/content/posts/demystify-programming-languages-errors/index.md

 >
 > -- [merriam-webster](https://www.merriam-webster.com/dictionary/undefined)

+For example, this what happens when you try to divide by 0 in a mechanical calculator.

 {{< simg src="division-by-zero.gif" width="480" height="360" alt="mechanical calculator rotor infinitely spins, when you try delete by zero">}}

 Image credit: [popularmechanics.com](https://www.popularmechanics.com/technology/gadgets/a20152/dividing-by-zero-will-mechanical-calculator/).